libvips/lua-vips/README.md

 # How it works

 libvips has quite a bit of introspection machinery built in.

-This binding uses an `__index` method on the image metatable to search libvips for an operation of that name.
-It can discover what arguments the operation takes and what results the operation returns.
+When you call `image:hough_circle{scale = 4}`, the `__index` method on the
+`lua-vips` image class opens libvips with ffi and searches for an operation called `hough_circle`.
+It discovers what arguments the operation takes, and transforms the Lua objects you supplied into the form that libvips needs.

-This means you can use `image:hough_circle()`, for example, to perform a Hough transform, even though this binding knows nothing about the `hough_circle` operator.
+It executes the operator, then pulls out all the results and returns them as a Lua array.

-This binding is small and simple to maintain.
-It will expand automatically as features are added to libvips.
+This means that, although `lua-vips` has access to almost 300 operators, it's relatively small and should be simple to maintain.

 # Features

 This section runs through the main features of the binding.

-To load the binding
+To load the binding use:
-use:

 ```lua
 vips = require "vips"